 This post addresses how to shop your own closet for new, unique outfits.
 It provides solutions to the peer-pressure to have a never-worn-before outfit at any given dressing occasion.
 Besides career and social media pressure, there are many other reasons to get the most outfits out of the pieces you already own.
 The most important one is to create a new look for yourself.
 Being well dressed provides confidence.
 Furthermore, maximizing the number of outfits is great for the budget and slows fashion down.
 We are all about more environmentally friendly fashion, right?

 Unless you are a heiress like Paris and Nikki Hilton, you are most likely on a budget fashion-wise.
 For instance, buying new clothes to get a new look yields to a crowded closet.
 It becomes unmanageable, because you can’t see what you have.
 Consequently, you never wear some of your beautiful clothes.
 The next step would be to buy another outfit.
 It’s easy to see that this feedback loop is unsustainable on the long run.

 Another reason to shop your closet is economy in its widest sense.
 You probably want to use your clothes in an efficient way.
 This doesn’t mean to wear them until they fall apart like a Hippie in Flower Power Style.
-However, you want to wear them a certain amount of times before you conseign them or give them to charity.
+However, you want to wear them a certain amount of times before you consign them or give them to charity.
 Or you strive for a threshold cost-per-wear like I do.